BLAIRCARSON/pizza-palace/README.md

 - Kirui Cheruiyot Vincent

 ### Description
-- This is website where a user can order pizza online by chooing their preferred types (options are on the drop down)
+- This is website where a user can order pizza online by choosing their preferred types (options are on the drop down)

 ### Setup/Installation Requirements
 - Open terminal (CTRL ALT T)